hjanime/gMiner/Documentation/intro.rst

 https://github.com/bbcf/gMiner/issues

-You will however need to create a github account to open a new issue, sorry.
+You will however need to create a github account if you don't already have one to open a new issue, sorry.